Q: Why should I send my child to a visual or performing arts camp?

 Q: Where will my son or daughter live?

 A: Students in the kids program in New York City and Los Angeles must either live in the area or have access to housing with a parent or guardian.
 At the New York Film Academy’s camps at Harvard University, students will live on campus in fully furnished college dormitories.
-At Los Angeles, Disney Studios, Paris, and Florence, students will live in group residences with NYFA counselors.
+At Los Angeles, Paris, and Florence, students will live in group residences with NYFA counselors.
 Meal plans are available at select locations.
 Students in New York City must either live in the area or have access to housing with a parent or a guardian.

 Q: Will my son or daughter be safe during the program?